This is the ultimate Sam Ovens review.

 It can range from done-for-you (DFY) client services – eg. running Google Ads for a client – to creating an online course teaching people how to achieve the same results themselves.

 Here’s how Sam breaks down “the evolutionary stages of a consultant”…

 This is essentially what Sam teaches: how to start off providing a DFY client service, and gradually evolve the business to become more scalable and profitable.

 What is Consulting Accelerator?

-Consulting Accelerator is Sam’s level 1 training program, first released in 2013 and fully updated in 2017 (another big update is planned for 2020).
+Consulting Accelerator is Sam’s level 1 training program, first released in 2013 and fully updated in 2017.
 It aims to help students build a profitable consulting business by taking them through the first three “evolutionary stages of a consultant.”

 Here’s how Sam lays out the stages…